 JUPITER MISSION, 18 MONTHS LATER appears on the screen.
 Khachaturain's adagio from the 1942 Gayane ballet plays.

-The story of the ballet involves a woman who works on a kolkholz, whose husband seems to be the only sluggard and crook.
+The story of the ballet involves a woman who works on a kolkhoz, a Soviet Union collective farm, whose husband is a sluggard and crook.
 She scolds him and he subsequently becomes jealous of her attentions to Kazakov, a commander of the Soviet frontier guard and the quintissential good guy.
 Her husband, a decidedly bad guy, eventually tries to kill her brother, threatens to throw their child over a cliff, and then stabs her, whereupon she is rescued by good guy Kazakov.
 Her husband is brought to justice and she marries Kazakov.

 The name Gayane is thought to perhaps be related to the Greek Gaia, or earth goddess, the mother of all.